flinker-app/web-hugosite/content/blog/visualize-bim-in-power-bi.md

 ### Key Benefits:

-- **No Extra Software Required**: Visualize IFC models directly within Power BI.
+- No Extra Software Required: Visualize IFC models directly within Power BI.
-- **Interactive 3D View**: Explore models with intuitive pan, zoom, and rotate functionalities.
+- Interactive 3D View: Explore models with intuitive pan, zoom, and rotate functionalities.
-- **Connects BIM to Dashboards**: Link spatial data with Power BI metrics for comprehensive insights.
+- Connects BIM to Dashboards: Link spatial data with Power BI metrics for comprehensive insights.

+{{< blogfigure src="/assets-flinker/images/blog/blog-img-10.svg" alt="Power Bi IFC Viewer for Enterprises and SMBs in Construction and Real Estate" class="my-6" imgclass="img-fluid rounded-3 w-100" >}}

 ## Step-by-Step Guide: How to Use the Viewer in Power BI

-### 1. Get the Visual
-- Go to **Microsoft AppSource** and add the **Flinker IFC Viewer** to your Power BI environment or Desktop.
+Go to [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/power-bi-visuals/flinkergmbh1644589155747.ifc-viewer?tab=Overview) and add the Flinker IFC Viewer to your Power BI environment or Desktop.

 ### 2. Configure the IFC Source
-- In the visual's settings, paste a direct link to your IFC file (e.g., from cloud storage or project platform).
+- In the visual's settings, paste a direct link to your IFC file (e.g., from SharePoint, Windows Explorer, cloud storage or project platform).
 - Open or create the report where you'd like to include the BIM model.

 ### 3. Insert the Viewer
 - Add the **Flinker IFC Viewer** from your Visualizations pane to your report canvas.

 ### 4. Edit Parameters
-- Click the visual, open the **Format pane**, and fill in:
+- Click the visual, open the **Format pane**, and fill in the IFC file path.
-  - IFC file URL
-  - Model settings
-  - Background color
-  - Transparency
-  - Initial Camera Position

 ### 5. Apply & View
 - Click **“Apply changes”** and the viewer will render the interactive 3D model inside your report.